The European market potential for avocados

 Avocado will be the second best-selling tropical fruit in the world in 2030

-According to the Agricultural Outlook 2021-2030 report from the Organization for Economic Cooperation and Development (OECD) and the Food and Agriculture Organization of the United Nations (FAO), avocado is expected to become the second-most traded major tropical fruit by 2030, after bananas.
-It will overtake the export volume of both pineapples and mangoes.
-In Europe, avocados have already become the second most valuable imported fruit from developing countries, overtaking grapes.
-A growing global demand and major investments in production are at the base of this expansion.
+According to the OECD/FAO Agricultural Outlook 2021-2030, avocados are expected to become the second-most traded major tropical fruit by 2030, after bananas.
+Avocados will overtake the export volume of both pineapples and mangoes.
+In Europe, avocados have become the second-most valuable imported fruit from developing countries.
+The avocado import from developing countries was valued €1.8 billion in 2022.
+The expansion has been caused by =growing demand and major investments in global production.

-Europe can absorb growing volumes of avocados
+Europe can absorb supply peaks in avocados

 The advantage of avocados is that they are programmed (contractually planned) by retailers.
 Their promotions can help sell additional volume.
 This way a much larger volume can be pushed into the market for lower prices and boost consumption.
-This is what happened in 2018 and again in 2022, but with a much lower profit in return.
-Despite the strong demand for avocados, there is a limit to Europe’s ability to keep up with the speed in which avocados are being cultivated for export across the world.
+These price drops are especially noticeable during the Peruvian season.
+Growing import volumes from other countries also contribute to oversaturation of the market.

 Tips: